 To ensure all our pupils reach their academic potential during their time at Oakham and develop the learning skills they need to thrive in tomorrow’s world, we provide challenge and support tailored to their individual needs.

-Each pupil has his or her own tutor, who plays an important role in helping them to fulfil personal goals and keep on track with their work.
-Our small tutorial groups and regular tutorial meetings enable tutors to get to know their tutees very well, so they are well placed to help with any issues – academic or pastoral – that may arise.
+Tutors play a vital role at Oakham in helping pupils to maintain a balance between academic, creative and social activities.
+Each pupil has their own Tutor and all Houses have Resident and House Tutors to give additional support.
+Working with Housemasters, Housemistresses and parents, Tutors have an important role helping pupils fulﬁl personal goals, guiding them with strategies to manage their busy lives and ensuring they are both academically and socially stimulated.
+Our small tutorial groups enable Tutors to get to know their tutees very well, so they are well placed to help with any issues – academic or pastoral – that may arise.

-Key to all this is our Senior Academic Mentor, who guides the intellectual development of our most academically able pupils throughout their school careers; from helping them to identify and expand their academic interests through guided reading and discussion via the Scholars Society, to equipping students to make strong applications, including guidance for any admissions tests, to the top universities in the UK, including Oxford and Cambridge Universities.
+Key to all this is our Senior Academic Mentor, who guides the intellectual development of our most academically able pupils throughout their School careers; from helping them to identify and expand their academic interests through guided reading and discussion via the Scholars Society, to equipping students to make strong applications, including guidance for any admissions tests, to the top universities in the UK, including Oxford and Cambridge.